 When it comes to the differences between CFP and CXP optic transceiver module, it seems that the similarities of them are more than differences of them.
-Thus, the similarities will be firstly introduced before the differences are involved in.
-In terms of form factors, both of CFP and CXP optical transceiver are hot pluggable.
+Thus, the similarities will be first introduced before the differences are involved in.
+In terms of form factors, both CFP and CXP optical transceiver are hot-pluggable.
 In the aspect of design, both are with transmitting and receiving functions.
 With respect to data rate, both support data rates of 40Gbps and 100Gbps.
-Although CFP is similar to CXP in acronym and the time of emerging, and the form factor of CFP and CXP optical transceiver is markedly different in size, density, and application.
+Although CFP is similar to CXP in the acronym and the time of emerging, and the form factor of CFP and CXP optical transceiver is markedly different in size, density, and application.
 The differences in the density and size actually shown in the separate introductions to CFP and CXP.
-Therefore, the next content will mainly focused on the introduction of the difference in applications.
+Therefore, the next content will mainly be focused on the introduction of the difference in applications.

 In applications, the CFP supports both single-mode and multimode fiber and can accommodate a host of data rates, protocols, and link lengths, primarily aimed at 40G and 100G Ethernet applications.
 While the CXP, by contrast, is targeted at the clustering and high-speed computing markets.
 Furthermore, CFP is for long-reach applications, while CXP is for short-reach applications.
 Thus, the existence of CXP does not mean the replacing of CFP.